kathryndepalma/kathryndepalma/Portfolio/README.md

 <a name="Global"></a>
 <hr>

-## Global and Intercultural Competence
+## Global Experience

 [<img src="https://user-images.githubusercontent.com/91146906/161900652-98c6a3f7-3dfe-4705-8ea0-06376a7672af.svg" height="35"/>](#GlobalCitizenship)
 [<img src="https://user-images.githubusercontent.com/91146906/161900702-4e7fa7a4-19f7-4859-9441-b7e23afa6df5.svg" height="35"/>](#InternationalBus)
 [<img src="https://user-images.githubusercontent.com/91146906/161900739-32ba4e02-5219-4e56-92ec-ba67f3dfe484.svg" height="35"/>](#Worldviews)

-Traveling internationally and educating myself on cultures other than my own has always been a passion of mine.
-With that, I have traveled to thirteen countries with many opportunities to engage with locals, whether living with a host family in Spain or visiting a slum in India.
+Traveling has always been a very important part of my life since a young age.
+I first left the country alone at 10 years old, where I attended an international summer camp called CISV, which promoted peace among children of different cultures.
 <br>
-<br>Unfortunately, with the ongoing COVID-19 pandemic, my study abroad program to New Zealand was cancelled, and I did not have the opportunity to travel abroad in college.
-Nonetheless, I found opportunities at DU to expand by intercultural competence, practice inclusive excellence, and consider multiple perspectives.
-Further, I am planning a trip abroad for Summer 2022 to continue growing in these areas.
+<br>When I entered college, I knew that studying abroad was something I wanted to take advantage of.
+I had the opportunity to study abroad in Sevilla, Spain during the fall quarter of my junior year in 2023.

 <a name="GlobalCitizenship"></a>
 ### Exploring Global Citizenship
 <i>Fall 2019</i>
 <br>
 <br>Although my study abroad program was cancelled, I took a class on Exploring Global Citizenship in preparation of going abroad.
 This course helped me examine how my own culture and identity may interact with other cultures.
 Specifically, I examined how historical events, political climates, and social disparities surrounding privilege may influence others' views of and assumptions about me.
-Further, I educated myself on subtle cultural differences I may encounter, inlcluding differences in language and communication, approach to conflict, and cultural tendencies ([Hofstede's cultural dimensions](https://www.hofstede-insights.com/)).
+Further, I educated myself on subtle cultural differences I may encounter, inlcluding differences in language and communication, approach to conflict, and cultural tendencies.
 <br>
 <br>The awareness I developed in this course proved worthwhile beyond studying abroad, as it applies to my interactions with anyone whose background and experiences differ from my own.
 Recognizing and understanding cultural differences gives me an opportunity to reflect on the "why" of certain interactions and to begin understanding those interactions from the perspective of those with different cultural backgrounds than my own.
 This ability has the potential to help avoid miscommunications and to diffuse uncomfortable situations, which is valuable in any setting.